AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex8.md

 ![Verify Calls](./images/sitedevtools.png)

-By refreshing your page, you'll see all the calls being sent from the page to various servers, including the calls to the DCS Endpoint of Platform.
+By refreshing your page, you'll see all the requests being sent from the page to various servers, including the requests to the DCS Endpoint of Platform.

 ![Verify Calls](./images/sitecalls.png)